bblfsh/documentation/driver/transform-dsl.md

 `Append` will verify that node is an array and will filter out "suffix" nodes before passing it to primary operation (`Var("x")` in this case).

-When used to costruct the tree, it will append "suffix" nodes to the end of an array defined by sub-operation.
+When used to construct the tree, it will append "suffix" nodes to the end of an array defined by sub-operation.

 As in Go, `Append` will not affect variable "x".